Rice Pilaf is a dish in which rice is cooked in a seasoned broth!

 Then add the rice and stir just to coat with the butter.

-Now add the water, bring it just to the boil, and then turn the heat right down.
+Now add the water, bring it just to a boil, and then turn the heat right down.

 Cover and slowly simmer for about 25 minutes, or until all the water is absorbed.